vchirikov/gh-vstest-logger/readme.md

 We took all default variables from default github actions [environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) and add `name` & `GITHUB_TOKEN`.
 All parameters are defined [here](./src/dotnet/Logger/LoggerParameters.cs).

-After test run the logger produce a GitHub Workflow step variable `summary`, which you can use in your workflow.
+After test run the logger produce a [GitHub Workflow job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary).

 You can also view [how we use it in our workflows](./.github/workflows/unit-tests.yml).